The Prodigy facts for kids

 In the same year, Howlett co-produced the song "Immunize" on Pendulum's third album, Immersion.

-They also played Glastonbury in 2009.
+The band also played Glastonbury in 2009.

 The Day Is My Enemy (2010–2015)

 In May 2011, the band released World's on Fire, their first live album and concert film documenting their 24 July 2010 show at the Milton Keynes Bowl as part of that year's Warriors Dance Festival.
 The film screened to select theatres across Europe for one night.
-On 16 November 2010, Howlett announced that after their American tour with Linkin Park, the Prodigy were to re-enter the studio to record new material.
+On 16 November 2010, Howlett announced that after their American tour with Linkin Park, The Prodigy were to re-enter the studio to record new material.

-On 6 August 2011, the Prodigy headlined the Przystanek Woodstock in Poland, while at their two final shows of 2011 in Brazil, they premiered two new tracks: "A.W.O.L" and "Dogbite".
+On 6 August 2011, The Prodigy headlined the Przystanek Woodstock in Poland, while at their two final shows of 2011 in Brazil, they premiered two new tracks: "A.W.O.L" and "Dogbite".
 They headlined the 2012 Download Festival on 8 June playing a regular setlist, with the addition of three new songs, "Jetfighter", "Dogbite" and "A.W.O.L", accompanied by on-stage imagery of jet aircraft.
 Howlett has confirmed this album will not be dubstep, but that it will feel "fresh" whilst darker.
 In April 2012, to commemorate the fifteenth anniversary of The Fat of the Land, the album was re-released alongside a remix EP, The Added Fat EP, featuring remixes from multiple groups such as Major Lazer, Noisia, and Zeds Dead.

-On 3 May 2012, the Prodigy announced the working title of their new album How to Steal a Jetfighter.
+On 3 May 2012, The Prodigy announced the working title of their new album How to Steal a Jetfighter.
 In December 2012, a new track titled "The Day" was debuted at Warrior's Brixton and in June 2013, a new track titled "Rockweiler" was debuted at Rock am Ring.
 The band headlined the Sonisphere Festival at Knebworth in 2014.
 On 2 July 2014, the band revealed their upcoming album would have a different name and a "violent sound".
 In August 2014, they signed to the Three Six Zero Group for the United States, returning to Warner Music for the first time since 2004.
 Maxim indicated in September 2014 that the new Prodigy album would be released in the first quarter of 2015.
 It was later announced on 6 January 2015 that the next Prodigy album would be releasing 30 March 2015 and that it had been given the title The Day Is My Enemy.

-On 12 January 2015, the Prodigy released "Nasty" as the lead single off their upcoming album along with the title track on 26 January 2015.
+On 12 January 2015, The Prodigy released "Nasty" as the lead single from their upcoming album along with the title track on 26 January 2015.
 Howlett found that "violent is the word that keeps on coming up" when describing the album.
 The entire recording process took almost six years taking in a number of studios and a few restarts to establish that "angry, energetic sound".
-Unlike previous efforts The Day Is My Enemy became a band-album where Flint and Maxim worked in tandem with Howlett.
+Unlike previous efforts, The Day Is My Enemy became a band-album where Flint and Maxim worked in tandem with Howlett.
 This created a degree of friction although Flint noted that "four years ago we sat down and talked about where the next album was gonna go, and we knew we had to bust out the most 'band' album we could create".

 The band played at Future Music Festival Australia in February–March 2015 and toured Germany and France in April 2015 and the UK in May 2015.
 They also performed at the Rock Werchter, Rock am Ring/Rock im Park, Benicàssim and Isle of Wight festivals.